Animal Rights Zone

 eliminate any sort of phantom pain.
 They also ask Singer well what if

-you could breed -- bring into existence
+you could breed -- bring into e

 -- brainless chickens?
 Because then they couldn’t sense the pain at